michaelabiaw/kashes2016/README.md

-- 👋 Hi, I’m Michael, a Software Engineer from Ghana
+- 👋 Hi, I’m Michael, a Software Engineer
 - 👀 I’m interested in writing software that solves problem in a creative way
 - 💞️ I’m looking to collaborate on open source
 - 📫 How to reach me on www.linkedIn.com/in/michaelabiaw